omega8cc/boa/docs/INSTGRP.md

 by the next pass.
 The conversion is kept, never rolled back for files: a path left in `users` is the old state, not a new exposure, while a rollback would leave the busiest accounts unconverted on every release.
-Only a failed identity move rolls the account back.
+Only a failed identity move rolls the account back, and a rollback that meets an identity in use records it in the same file a revert uses (below), for the worker to finish.

 The primary group of an identity in use cannot move: `usermod` refuses a user that has a process in its own root whose real, effective or saved uid